 Storage comes as either an HDD or Intel® Solid State Drive or Intel® SSD.
 HDDs cost less but contain mechanical parts that affect how fast your computer can access data.
 Intel® SSDs are smaller, lighter, faster, and more expensive.

 Intel® Optane™ memory H10 with Solid State Storage is a new approach to memory and storage that provides both responsiveness and performance.
-Compared to a system with an Intel® SSD 760p, Intel® Optane™ memory H10 with Solid State Storage can provide a boost in performance while multitasking—launch Microsoft Office applications up to 43%x faster while multitasking.2 5
+Compared to a system with a PCIe 4.0 TLC NAND SSD alone, Intel® Optane™ memory H10 with Solid State Storage can provide a boost in performance while multitasking—launch Microsoft Office applications up to 35%x faster while multitasking.4

 If you haven’t updated your laptop operating system yet, you may want to skip installing Windows* 10 until you upgrade your computer.
 Running the new operating system on an older PC may not give you the full productivity and security benefits.